 If you’re using a silicone popsicle mold, you may not need to do anything.
 If it’s flexible enough, the silicone can be peeled away from the popsicles easily!

 The great thing about homemade popsicle recipes is that they are very forgiving!
 You can add or adjust ingredients without too much worry that you’ll mess anything up!

 Try a different fruit combination.
 Instead of cherries, try raspberries, strawberries, or blueberries.
 Instead of pineapple, use frozen mango chunks.

 You can make creamy fruit popsicles by mixing in a small amount of plain or vanilla-flavored yogurt.

-These homemade popsicles can be a healthy frozen treat option, especially compared to ice cream or store-bought popsicles.
-Each popsicle is around 100 calories and contains vitamin C and other nutrients from fresh fruit.
+These homemade popsicles are and easy treat option, especially compared to ice cream or store-bought popsicles.

 There is much less sugar in homemade fruit popsicles than in traditional popsicles too, so you can feel good about eating these and serving them to your family.